JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 The e-mail body will be encrypted.
 We are trying to find ways to make most of the metadata encrypted as well, but some of it can't be because of how e-mail works.

-### Is Mailpile going to send GPG encrypted email, where the mail body is encrypted, but all the headers and the metadata are not?
+### Is Mailpile going to send PGP encrypted email, where the mail body is encrypted, but all the headers and the metadata are not?

 Yes.
-We are experimenting with ways to encrypt headers as well using standard GPG + SMTP protocols, but nothing concrete is implemented.
+We are experimenting with ways to encrypt headers as well using standard PGP + SMTP protocols, but nothing concrete is implemented.

 ### Or are you planning to somehow also encrypt the metadata (like in Bitmessage)?
 Would that even be possible with email?